OmSonawane-360/BitBuilders/README.md

 - **📩 Email:** ompatil0357@gmail.com
 - **🔗 LinkedIn:** linkedin.com/in/om-sonawane360
 - **🐦 X (Twitter):** @OmPatil16476978

 ---
+## 💬 Join Us

+- If you’re passionate about AI, Data Science, or Full-Stack Development,come build with us!
+Start by forking this repo and exploring the JobAlign project.

+---
 **Let’s connect, collaborate, and build something awesome together! 🚀**